SimonBlanke/Hyperactive/README.md

 <details open>
 <summary><b>v3.1.0</b></summary>

-  - [ ] New creation of dashboard for visualization of search-data
+  - [ ] New implementation of dashboard for visualization of search-data

 </details>